yukoba/nd4j/getstarted.md

 		scala -version

 To install Scala, please visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).
 ND4J is compatible with Scala 2.10.4, and Scala is not backwards compatible.
+You can also work with Scala via an IntelliJ plugin.
+(To add a plugin to IntelliJ, go to the tab `IntelliJ IDEA`/`Preferences`/`IDE Setting`/`Plugins`/ and search for Scala.)

 ## <a id="canova">Canova</a>